-Bet you didn’t know it’s more than okay to plant in the heat of summer.
-Well it is!
-We’ve always been told to plant in spring and fall but warmer temperatures don’t mean you can’t add to your landscaping beds.
-It only takes a little extra attention and a few simple techniques to help new summer plantings thrive.
+The days of summer heat are in full swing, which is actually the time for many plants to thrive!
+We have always been told to plant in spring and fall, but warmer temperatures do not mean that you cannot add to your landscaping beds.
+It only takes a little extra attention and a few simple techniques to help new summer plantings succeed.

 Let’s get down to how and what to plant in the summer!

 Where To Plant